Mampenda/Multiprogramming/214VaultVersion2/atomic_blocks_in_AWAIT_language/exercises.md

     < b = a - b >
 oc
 ```
 - What are the possible final values for `a` and `b`?
-Explain how you got those values.
+Explain your reasoning.

 ## Question 3:
 Consider the following program: